 10. Balut – Hot Vit Lon

-Other than insects, balut is another weird snack or beer food that Vietnamese enjoy.
+Other than insects, balut is another weird snack or beer food that the Vietnamese enjoy.
 Hot vit lon is a developing duck embryo which is usually boiled or steamed and eaten from the shell with laksa leaves, salt, pepper, and lemon or kumquat.
-Northern people usually peel the egg, put it in a bowl and eat it while Southern people usually mix salt, pepper and chilies with some lemon or kumquat juice first.
-Then they place the egg on the egg cup, tap the top of the egg and make a small hole.
+Northern people usually peel the egg, put it in a bowl and eat it while Southern people usually mix salt, pepper, and chilis with some lemon or kumquat juice first.
+Then they place the egg on the egg cup, tap the top of the egg, and make a small hole.
 Next, they drink the juice.
 Finally, they chop off the top and use a small spoon to eat the duck in the shell.

 The reason why balut freaks out the majority of Westerners is that when breaking the shell of a well-developed egg, diners will see the duck’s features clearly.
-You’ll probably see a face, beak, maybe feet.
-Let’s imagine chewing a whole soft baby duck with a full figure and even feathers, how does it feel?
+You’ll probably see a face, beak, and maybe feet.
+Imagine chewing a whole soft baby duck with a full figure and even feathers!

 Fetal duck egg is a nutrient-dense food.
 It contains a lot of vitamins (A, B, C) and vital minerals (protein, lipid, calcium, and phosphorus).
 In Vietnamese traditional medicine, balut is thought to be good food for the brain and blood.
-It also helps improve physiology.
-Hence, you should notice that eating too much balut can increase the amount of cholesterol in your blood and cause an excess of vitamin A in your body.
-The ideal is to eat 2 eggs per week.
+You should notice that eating too much balut can increase the amount of cholesterol in your blood and cause an excess of vitamin A in your body.
+The ideal number is to eat two eggs per week.

 Balut is a popular beer food.
 You can find it in many vendor shops or mobile food carts in Vietnam.
 If you don’t dare to eat the whole egg, you can go with the yolk (yellow part) and the white hard part like many Vietnamese children do.
 Besides boiled and steamed balut, which tastes eggy and chewy, sizzling balut with tamarind sauce (hot vit lon xao me), and fried balut with butter are some good balut dishes that you should try.

 Fun fact: Superstitious people eat an odd number of hot vit lon every time they have bad luck because the word “lộn” means “reverse” in Vietnamese so they believe it can turn bad luck into good.
-Sound interesting, isn’t it? 🙂
+Sound interesting?

 So there you have it.
-Those are the 10 most popular strange food Vietnamese usually eat if you ask for the real local experience.
+Those are the ten most popular strange foods Vietnamese usually eat if you ask for the real local experience.
 How many dishes on the list do you want to try?
-Or you have already eaten some adventurous food Vietnam?
-Is there anything we have missed in this list?
+Or have you already eaten some adventurous foods in Vietnam?
+Is there anything we have missed on this list?
 Don’t forget to share your experiences with us in the comment box below.
 When in Vietnam, eat as the Vietnamese do!
-Be brave and have fun exploring Vietnamese cuisine 🙂
+Be brave and have fun exploring Vietnamese cuisine!